schollz/kolor/README.md

 ## requirements

 - norns
-- grid (optional, but recommended)
+- 128- or 64-grid (grid is optional, but recommended)

 ## documentation